spotlightpa/poor-richard/content/interactives/voter-turnout.md

 +++
 title = "Voter turnout"
-title-tag = "Tracking Pennsylvania voter turnout trends" description = "Explore voter turnout in Pennsylvania by party and county with our interactive graphics." kicker = "Elections" authors = ["Alexandra Harris", "Carlana Johnson"] published = "2025-11-10T00:00:00-04:00"
+title-tag = "Pennsylvania Voter Turnout" description = "See how many people voted in Pennsylvania's latest election and explore trends by party, county, and precinct with our interactive graphics." kicker = "Elections" authors = ["Alexandra Harris", "Carlana Johnson"] published = "2025-11-10T00:00:00-04:00"